Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow: Results

 \subsection{Modified Triple GEM:}

 The redesigned GEM foil shape was built and examined using ANSYS Maxwell.
-The modified hole shape and the respective foil structure are shown in Figure 8.
-Electric fields were set up throughout the various detector locations within this framework.
+The modified hole shape and the respective foil structure are shown in Fig.~\ref{fig:SC_cell}.
+Electric fields were established at the various detector locations within this framework.
 Furthermore, the electric-field distribution was kept identical for all three modified configurations, corresponding to lower copper thicknesses of 5 $\mu$m, 10 $\mu$m, and 15 $\mu$m.
 Maintaining the same electric field across these configurations ensures that any observed differences in detector performance arise solely from geometrical modifications rather than field variations, thereby enabling fair and physically meaningful comparisons between the different foil designs.